spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate.md

             $this->recordThat(new LoanProposed());
         }

-        // persist this so the record events gets persisted
+        // persist the aggregate so the record events gets persisted
         $this->persist();

         throw CouldNotSubtractMoney::notEnoughFunds($amount);